 3.9.4 SENIOR RESEARCH FELLOWSHIP (Extended)

-Those who have submitted PhD thesis can also be selected for RAship provisionally for one year only pending award of PhD degree, through interview mode as at 3.5.2 (iii).
+Those who have submitted PhD thesis can also be selected for RAship provisionally as SRF (extended), for one year only pending award of PhD degree, through interview mode as at 3.5.2 (iii).
 They have to get regularized as RA after award of PhD degrees but within one year.

 3.10 The upper age limit for JRF, SRF, SRF(extended) and RA shall be 28, 32, 33 and 35 years respectively as on the day on which the application is made.
 A small relaxation in age limit may be considered, in the case of applicants who are suitably qualified and experienced, on the recommendations of the selection committee.
 The upper age limit is relaxable upto 5 years in the case of candidates belonging to scheduled castes/tribes/OBC, women and physically handicapped candidates.